Sadasiva20/NexusHub/README.md

 - **Configuration:** The `storyblok.config.js` file sets up the connection to your Storyblok space, including tokens and directories for components, stories, and datasources.
 - **API Integration:** The `pages/api/storyblok.js` provides a Next.js API route for managing components via the Storyblok Management API, enabling create, read, update, and delete operations.
 - **Component Structure:** Components like `Page.js` and `Teaser.js` use Storyblok's React SDK to render editable content, allowing for live editing in the Storyblok visual editor.
-- **Real-time Collaboration:** Integrated with Socket.IO for live updates, enabling multiple users to edit schemas simultaneously.
+- **Real-time Collaboration:** Integrated with Supabase for live updates, enabling multiple users to edit schemas simultaneously.
 - **CLI Tools:** Storyblok CLI commands are used for pulling, pushing, and migrating schemas, streamlining the development workflow.